Ry-C123/Ry-C123.github.io/Dice_work.md

 ## How Many rolls until there's a 50% chance of getting 10 6s in a row

-This was a small project.
+Flexing my maths skills here, this was a small project.
 Someone asked how many rolls does it take to have a 50% chance of getting 10 6s in a row.

 Brute forcing this on a computer would take well beyond the age of the universe.
 So, I initially found an iterative solution to the problem.
 This would still take ~2 months to solve the problem.